 The fast spread of the COVID-19 coronavirus has caused much of the world to go into shutdown.
 To prevent the virus from spreading to the more vulnerable members of society, we’ve been forced to rethink how we go about our daily lives.
-Once students and staff return to universities, strategies need to be implemented in relation to new gathering size restrictions.
+Once students and staff return to universities and colleges, strategies need to be implemented in relation to new gathering size restrictions.

 MazeMap can help make these tasks easier.
-We take a look at how universities can utilize indoor mapping and other solutions we provide to help them navigate this new way of life.
+We take a look at how educational institutions can utilize indoor mapping and other solutions we provide to help them navigate this new way of life.

 Navigate straight to your chosen destination